-- 35 (1) Subject to subsections (2) to (3), a private operator or air carrier must require a person to wear a face mask at all times during the boarding process and during a flight that the private operator or air carrier operates. - Exceptions person - (2) Subsection (1) does not apply - o (a) when the safety of the person could be endangered by wearing a face mask; - (b) when the person is drinking, eating or taking oral medications; - o (c) when a gate agent or a crew member authorizes the removal of the face mask to address unforeseen circumstances or the person's special needs; or - (d) when a gate agent, a member of the aerodrome security personnel or a crew member authorizes the removal of the face mask to verify the person's identity. - Exceptions flight deck - (3) Subsection (1) does not apply to any of the following persons when they are on the flight deck: - (a) a Department of Transport air carrier inspector; - (b) an inspector of the civil aviation authority of the state where the aircraft is registered; - o (c) an employee of the private operator or air carrier who is not a crew member and who is performing their duties;
+- 35 (1) Subject to subsections (2) to (3), a private operator or air carrier must require a person to wear a face mask at all times during the boarding process and during a flight that the private operator or air carrier operates. - Exceptions person - (2) Subsection (1) does not apply - (a) when the safety of the person could be endangered by wearing a face mask: - (b) when the person is drinking or eating, unless a crew member instructs the person to wear a face mask; - o (c) when the person is taking oral medications; - (d) when a gate agent or a crew member authorizes the removal of the face mask to address unforeseen circumstances or the person's special needs; or - (e) when a gate agent, a member of the aerodrome security personnel or a crew member authorizes the removal of the face mask to verify the person's identity. - Exceptions flight deck - (3) Subsection (1) does not apply to any of the following persons when they are on the flight deck:

-- (d) a pilot, flight engineer or flight attendant employed by a wholly owned subsidiary or a code share partner of the air carrier; - (e) a person who has expertise related to the aircraft, its equipment or its crew members and who is required to be on the flight deck to provide a service to the private operator or air carrier.
+- (a) a Department of Transport air carrier inspector; - (b) an inspector of the civil aviation authority of the state where the aircraft is registered; - o (c) an employee of the private operator or air carrier who is not a crew member and who is performing their duties; - o (d) a pilot, flight engineer or flight attendant employed by a wholly owned subsidiary or a code share partner of the air carrier; - (e) a person who has expertise related to the aircraft, its equipment or its crew members and who is required to be on the flight deck to provide a service to the private operator or air carrier.